JoshuaKimble/ccminer-exe/README.md

 # ccminer

 Modified to add support for X16R (Ravencoin).
 Work in progress... lots of room for improvement.
-Use `-a x16r`.
+Use `-a x16r` and ' --num-fallback-threads n' where n is > 0.

 My interim  [Windows x64 builds](https://github.com/phasiclabs/ccminer-x16r/releases)